Yes — But With Strict Eligibility

 Can my parent be forced to move out of a nursing home once Medicaid-eligible?

-Your parent cannot be forced to move out of a nursing home solely because they become Medicaid-eligible.
-Federal law protects residents from arbitrary transfers or discharges due to a change in payment source.
-Valid reasons for discharge include non-payment (if not Medicaid-eligible or application pending), endangering others' health or safety, or if the facility cannot meet the resident's medical needs.
+A parent cannot be forced to move out of a nursing home solely because they become Medicaid-eligible or transition from private pay to Medicaid.
+Federal law protects residents from arbitrary discharge.
+Valid reasons for discharge include nonpayment after reasonable notice, endangering others, or if the facility can no longer meet the resident's medical needs.
+Residents have the right to appeal discharge decisions.

 Does Medicaid cover private rooms in nursing homes?